karthikyekkaladevi/karthikyekkaladevi/README.md

 **Tools**
 `Jupyter` `Git` `NumPy` `Pandas` `SciPy` `Matplotlib`

----

-## Note

-This repository serves as a personal profile and portfolio overview.
-For specific projects or code, please visit the individual repositories or reach out directly.

----

 <div align="center">
   <sub>— built with precision & a love for mathematics —</sub>
 </div>